k0271n/CLI-EPP-Selector/readme.md

 # Notes

 This program is now considered obsolete as most power management tools for linux support AMD P-State EPP.

+Check main.py for a quick showcase of how this software works.
+It's extremely simple, and probably not ideal.

 It may be ideal to place main.py in your ~/Scripts/ directory, or an equivalent, and alias its execution accordingly in your ~/.bash_aliases file via: